Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "You’re not the first HEAT bro to eat here, *gordo."* Ava told him once the waiter was gone.
 "Firth brings Freya here on the regular.
 Besides, the owners frequent Rooney’s, you know."

-"Yeah, well...I wasn’t lookin’ forward to making another bench.
+"Yeah, well...
+I wasn’t lookin’ forward to making another bench.
 Anyway!
 Happy birthday!"

 The bottle of wine arrived, they opened it, passed it around, and just… sat.
 Talked.
 Caught up.
 A luxury, for people who all threw themselves so totally into their work.